 For those expecting to watch the usual Robin Hood story, they will be disappointed here as instead of those we have almost half the film centering on Robin as the Earl of Huntingdon and not having as many interactions with his outlaws.
 This seems as if it was to give Fairbanks more to do in the acting capacity, but as mentioned, this did not fare as hoped.
 The aim of building up his character causes the film to stall for almost an hour which simply cannot happen in any film.
 The film only begins to awaken when it gets to the final act and even then it is struggling to get going as any momentum is seemingly lost.

 This is not helped by the supporting cast with Wallace Beery dramatically failing as King Richard III.
 A buffoon of a character that can only be classed as comic relief and that is not a positive place to be for someone who is meant to be playing the great King.
+However the obvious intent was to make Fairbanks Robin Hood the strongest, smartest, most charming of all men who has ever lived, so in that regard it worked nicely.
 There are multiple characters that simply do not come across well and these ultimately hurt Fairbanks own performance as he has to amp up the action and his own mannerisms to keep the film going.

 For what I was expecting to be an entertaining film, I found myself thoroughly bored and the final battle is merely people running into positions and not really doing anything.
 For the size and grand scale of the sets, I had hoped more would have happened within them to warrant their inclusion.
 What appeared to be a vehicle to show that Fairbanks was more than an action star was, in the end, a box office success even if it does fall a little flat in other areas.